microsoft/FluidFramework/tools/telemetry-generator/README.md

 The tool has two required arguments:

 - `--dir`: the path(s) to one or more folders which contain the JSON files to be processed
-- `--handlerModule`: the path to a JavaScript file that exports a handler function which can process those JSON files.
+- `--handlerModule`: the **absolute** path to a JavaScript file that exports a handler function which can process those JSON files.
+Relative paths are technically supported but you might need a good understanding of Node's [module resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html) to use them successfully.
+  In short, a relative path will be resolved from the location of the executing file at runtime, and which file that is is not obvious when we're using OCLIF.

 Run `node bin/run --help` for details on the arguments.